“When I work with clients, I like to create a safe judgement-free zone where the client feels comfortable to talk about anything and everything.”

 What are you most excited about within the evolving mental health landscape?

-What I am most excited about within the evolving mental health landscape is that more and more people are reaching out for help and seeking therapy to improve their lives.
+More and more people are reaching out for help and seeking therapy to improve their lives.
 The stigma that is attached to therapy and discussing your personal issues is slowly going away, which makes me super excited as it is so important to reach out for help when you need it.
-There is nothing wrong with seeking therapy and needing help or support and it should not be something shameful.
-Rather, it should be something praised and you should feel proud for taking that first step.